 Among other things, the meaning of life for me, is to learn, continually improve myself so I leave the world better than I found it, which means I can use those lessons to help others, so they in turn can help others.
 If we all did everything perfectly, we would never be able to relate with the struggles of others, there would be many missed opportunities for connecting and making new friends.
 The blogger community is an example that I see this in every day.
 Every day we connect because of a common problem someone else learned from someone else and it establishes a meaningful connection.

 In my personal experience, the things someone else has been struggling with the most, not just because of the situation but because of the embarrassment or damage its done to their self-esteem, have been the biggest help to me.
 The things that I have struggled with the most are often the things that give me a deeper understanding of life and a new perspective that I can turn around and use to help someone else.

 Thomas Edison made a huge accomplishment.
-He gave us the light bulb, bringing light into a dark world, but he also gave us the lesson of the struggle and for many years, people have found determination, acceptance, perseverance and inspiration in his struggle.
+He gave us the light bulb, bringing light into a dark world.
+His lessons learned in life apply to us in more than one way. but he also gave us the lesson of the struggle and for many years, people have found determination, acceptance, perseverance and inspiration in his struggle.
 There is much more to be taught by our struggles than by our accomplishment.

-Let me know in the comments, what you think about the meaning behind your struggles and life lessons.
+Let me know in the comments, what you think about the meaning behind your struggles and lessons learned.